Search Everywhere/Go to Type

 This command combines two different features:

-- Go to Everything, which appears first, allows you to navigate to the following destinations: types, symbols, files, recent edits, recent files, and recently viewed methods.
+- Search Everywhere, which appears first, allows you to navigate to the following destinations: types, symbols, files, string literals in source and textual files, recent edits, recent files, and recently viewed methods.
 The list of suggestions appears as soon as you invoke this feature and initially includes your recent files and navigated items.

 Note that this command works in global scope, i.e. you do not need to bring your focus to the editor to invoke it.